Polymer/old-docs-site/resources/faq.md

   <figcaption>Architectural Diagram</figcaption>
 </figure> -->

 That's fine.
-We've designed {{site.project_title}}to be cleanly layered so you can use just the parts you like.
-You can use our whole stack, a single polyfill, or anything in between.
-It's up to you.
+The cool thing about Web Components-based libraries like {{site.project_title}} is that you can easily mix and match elements built using different libraries&mdash;and you don't have to use any of our databinding syntax if you just want to use some of our elements.

 <!-- {: style="clear:both"} -->

 ### Which browsers does {{site.project_title}} support? {#browsersupport}